australias-best-silo-art

 The award-winning 'Creating Coonalpyn' initiative was a joint project of the Coorong District Council with key partners Country Arts SA and Viterra.

-The murals depict a magnificent tribute to five Coonalpyn Primary School children, whose images will now live on in the history of the town forever.
-The lucky five were six-year-olds Kiarah Leske and Blake Thompson, five-year-olds Macey Jacobs and Reef Gregor and nine-year-old Ciara Johnson.
+The murals depict a magnificent tribute to five Coonalpyn Primary School children, whose images will now live on in the town forever.
+The lucky five were six-year-olds Kiarah Leske and Blake Thompson, five-year-olds Macey Jacobs and Reef Gregor, and nine-year-old Ciara Johnson.

 Using photographs as reference, the artist first drew a giant grid onto the face of the five silos and then sprayed paint to create the designs.
-The mural took 200 paint cans to create.
+It took 200 paint cans to create.

 ‘Jeti Jumping’